informatics-isi-edu/synspy/README.md

       (green for synapses, red for auto-fluorescence).
   - The `d` key *dumps* current parameters to the console output.
-  - The `D` key *dumps* a voxel classification TIFF image and a segment list CSV file.
+  - The `D` key *dumps* a voxel classification TIFF image and a segment list CSV file, as well as current threshold parameters.
   - The `l` key *loads* a previously dumped segment list CSV file to continue making manual classification decisions in a new session.
+This also loads the threshold parameters saved to a special row of the CSV file, if found.
+(For backwards compatibility, older CSV dumps without saved threshold parameters are also supported, leaving the thresholds unchanged.)
   - The `h` key writes out a 2D histogram of all blobs using the feature intensity and background noise intensity measures as the two plotting axes.